Fellow Eligibility and Selection

 All qualified applicants will be considered regardless of age, race, sex, creed, marital status, national origin, lawful political affiliation, religious preference, or nondisqualifying physical handicap.

-Twelve finalists will be selected from the endorsements submitted by Sea Grant by a selection panel made up of program partners including Sea Grant, NOAA, state coastal zone management programs, the Coastal States Organization, and current and former fellows.
+Finalists will be selected from the endorsements submitted by Sea Grant by a selection panel made up of program partners including Sea Grant, NOAA, state coastal zone management programs, the Coastal States Organization, and current and former fellows.
+Twelve finalists will be selected in odd years when there are six state coastal program fellowship projects available, and 18 finalists will be selected in even years when there are nine fellowship projects available (three Digital Coast Fellowships in addition to the six state projects).

 Placement of Fellows

-A workshop to match states with fellows will take place in Charleston, South Carolina in late April/early May.
-Of the finalists selected, six will be placed with a host state.
-Each of the selected host states will send the fellow mentor to the placement workshop.
+A workshop to match hosts with fellows will take place in Charleston, South Carolina, in late April/early May.
+Of the finalists selected, six will be placed with a state coastal program and three will be placed with a Digital Coast partner organization (in even years).
+Each of the selected hosts will send the fellow mentor to the placement workshop.
 The finalists will be brought to the workshop at the expense of the NOAA Office for Coastal Management.
-The workshop includes an orientation program, host state project proposal presentations, finalist presentations, finalist and host state interviews, and fellow matching.
-If a state does not find a suitable candidate during the workshop, it will be given the option to defer fellow placement for one year.
-States will only be allowed one deferment before they have to reapply.
+The workshop includes program orientation, project presentations given by the hosts, finalist presentations, finalist and host interviews, and fellow matching.
+If a host does not find a suitable candidate during the workshop, it will be given the option to defer fellow placement for one year.
+Hosts will only be allowed one deferment before they have to reapply.
 No contact between prospective hosts and finalists should be made before the placement workshop.

 How to Apply